 qualitative and ethnographic research methods.

-Dr. Wang is Instructor in the Management Division at Le Moyne College in Syracuse, NY.Her research interests are in information technology application and management, user-centered evaluation of IT initiatives, and the experimental study of IT implementation within organizations.
+Dr. Wang is Instructor in the Mathematics Department at Le Moyne College in Syracuse, NY.Her research interests are in information technology application and management, user-centered evaluation of IT initiatives, and the experimental study of IT implementation within organizations.

 Warters is Assistant Professor, College of Urban Labor and Metropolitan Affairs,